 Generally we recommend one light every three steps or so, but there’s no right or wrong way to install step lighting.
 It’s mostly a personal preference, how much light you require, and how much you want to spend.
 For even illumination, position your light on the center of the step.

 Most staircase lighting is hardwired, but what if you don’t have access to an electrical outlet?
 That’s where battery operated and outdoor solar LED stair lights shine.
 Although they don’t emit as much light as a low voltage step light that is hooked up to power, they are affordable and easy to install virtually anywhere.
 Smart features like dusk-to-dawn photocells and motion sensors conserve energy when not in use.

 Outdoor vs. Indoor Step Light Considerations

-Steps are not limited to the outdoors, so step lights shouldn't be either, right?
-As with any outdoor lighting, you need to pay special attention to the IP rating, which is a way of measuring a light's ability to resist moisture and dirt.
+Steps are not limited to the outdoors, so step lights shouldn’t be either, right?
+As with any outdoor lighting, you need to pay special attention to the IP rating, which is a way of measuring a light’s ability to resist moisture and dirt.
 An outdoor step light should be weatherproof and water resistant.
 Indoors, you do not need to worry about this as much, unless you are installing it in a shower, or somewhere that the light is exposed to moisture.
-Head over to our blog to learn more about how to use step lights in indoor spaces.
+Head over to our Learn section to learn more about how to use step lights in indoor spaces.